 Beauty Mythbuster: Does Boob Contouring Really Boost Your Bust?

-Contouring used to be something only drag queens and celebrities did but, thanks to Kim Kardashian, it’s everywhere.
-We’ve seen the pushback against contouring in the form of non-touring and also the evolution of contouring to other parts of your body.
-While contouring my feet isn’t something I have any interest or need for — because why? — body contouring is something I’m totally down to try.
+Contouring used to be something only drag queens and celebrities did but, thanks to Kim Kardashian, it became a thing and the go-to surgery-free solution to bigger boobs.
+We've seen the pushback against contouring in the form of non-touring and also the evolution of contouring to other parts of your body.
+While contouring my feet isn't something I have any interest or need for — because why? — body contouring is something I'm totally down to try.

 You see, I am the president, founder and cardholding member of the Itty Bitty Titty Committee.
 While breasts were being handed out, I was over-sleeping and got into the line when all of the good stuff was gone.
 While I'm totally cool with what I have, there are times when a deep V-cut shirt or dress would look a lot better with a little more on the top shelf… or at least the illusion ;)